-- The Leadership Team assists the Principal. - The Leadership Team works in identifying and mitigating risks in child safety. - The Leadership Team also supports the Principal to monitor implementation of school policies, procedures and practices and to identify professional learning.
+- The Child Safety and Wellbeing Team assists the Principal. - The Child Safety and Wellbeing Team works in preventing, identifying and mitigating risks in child safety and wellbeing. - The Child Safety and Wellbeing Team also supports the Principal to monitor implementation of school policies, procedures and practices, to monitor and review the risks associated with child safety and wellbeing.

-St Joseph's Primary School's website and newsletter will provide information to keep parents and carers informed of child safety commitments, procedures and arrangements.
+St Joseph's Catholic Primary School's website and newsletter will provide information to keep parents and carers informed of child safety and wellbeing commitments, procedures and arrangements.

-Expectation of our school staff - Child Safety Code of Conduct
+Expectation of our school staff and volunteers - Child Safety Code of Conduct

-At St Joseph's Primary School, we expect school employees, volunteers, contractors and clergy to proactively ensure the safety of students at all times and to take appropriate action if there are concerns about the safety of any child at the school.
+At St Joseph's Catholic Primary School, we expect school employees, volunteers, contractors and clergy to proactively ensure the safety and wellbeing of students at all times, to identify concerns about child safety and wellbeing and to take appropriate action if there are concerns about the safety and wellbeing of any child at the school.
 All school staff must remain familiar with the relevant laws, the code of conduct, and policies and procedures in relation to child protection, and comply with all requirements.
 We have developed a Child Safety Code of Conduct, which recognises the critical role that school staff play in protecting the students in our care and establishes clear expectations of school employees, volunteers, contractors and clergy for appropriate behaviour with children in order to safeguard them against abuse and/or neglect.

-Our Code also protects school staff through clarification of acceptable and unacceptable behaviour.
+Our Code also protects school staff and volunteers through clarification of acceptable and unacceptable behaviour.